COVID-19 brought many challenges in 2020 and it continues to do so in 2021 with the Omicron variant.

 And let’s not forget teachers and administrators.
 Is your own home tech able to support you if you have to teach from home?
 What is your plan for coverage if you become ill?

-And lastly, even if you can teach successfully, how will you test successfully?
+Even if you can teach successfully, how will you test successfully?
 Do you already use an online proctoring service?
 If so, leverage that.
-All remotely proctored testing vendors are doing their best to install and ramp up schools all across the country that need access to these services.
-Honorlock is offering a special short-term agreement and pricing for those needing online proctoring services during this time.
+All proctored testing vendors are doing their best to install and ramp up schools all across the country that need access to these services.